Towards Distributed Logic Programming based on Computability Logic

 \begin{proof} Let $F$ be $skeleton(J)$.
 It is known from \cite{JapCL1} that every $\propelw$(/$\propel$)-proof of $J$ encodes an environment-independent winning strategy for $J$.
-It follows that a machine with such a strategy wins $J$ against any environment.
-Hence $F$ is valid.
+It follows that a machine with such a strategy -- $Ex(J)$ -- wins $J$ against any environment.
+In particular, if $J$ is stable, $\alpha = H$, $F_1^{\alpha}$ is in $J$ and $H\mli F_1$ does not have a proof, $\alpha$ does not make any moves and $m$ wins because $J$ is stable.
+Hence $J$ is valid.
 Conversely, suppose there is no $\propelw$/$\propel$-proof of $J$.
 Since $\propelw$-proof of $J$ is in fact identical to $\propel$-proof of $F$, it follows from \cite{JapCL1} that there is no machine who can win $F^*$ for some interpretation $*$.
 Therefore $F$ is not valid. \end{proof}